felipegutierrez/explore-akka/README.md

 ## In action
  - Compile the project: `sbt docker:publishLocal` and verify the image created `docker images`.
- - Run the docker image: `docker run felipeogutierrez/explore-akka:1.1`
+ - Run the docker image: `docker run -i felipeogutierrez/explore-akka:1.1` (don't forget the `-i` parameter to allow STDIN open!).

 ## Troubleshooting